 How much does a gram of marijuana shatter cost?
-Typically, buyers are uneducated on what they are paying for.
+Typically, buyers are uneducated about what they are paying for.
 A gram of shatter can cost anywhere from $50-$150, depending on the purity and potency.
 If it is lower quality or not a good batch, you could be paying anywhere from $60-$90 to get high.
-This can fluctuate based upon where you live and whom you are buying from.
+This can fluctuate based on where you live and whom you are buying from.

 How Much Does A Gram Of Marijuana Shatter Cost?